Skip to content

 On the Tasting Mat:

-• Sam Houston 12 Year Kentucky Straight Bourbon Whiskey: A 98-proof, 12-year-11-month-old Kentucky straight bourbon distilled in Bardstown, Kentucky and bottled by Three Springs Bottling Company in Bowling Green.
-The mash bill is 74% corn, 18% rye, and 8% malted barley, aged in a number four char barrel.
-Rich and bold on the nose with dark caramel and aged oak, the palate is full and layered with dark fruit, vanilla, and leather, rounding the corner on the mid-palate before settling into a long, smooth, non-peppery finish.
-A fireplace sipper well worth seeking out.
-(00:40:32)
+• Sam Houston 12 Year Kentucky Straight Bourbon Whiskey: Distilled in Bardstown, Kentucky and bottled by Three Springs Bottling Company in Bowling Green, this 98-proof expression carries a mash bill of 74% corn, 18% rye, and 8% malted barley, aged in a #4 char barrel for 12 years and 11 months.
+Rich, bold, and deliberate on the palate — think dark fruit up front, caramel and oak in the mid-palate, and a long, warming finish that rounds the corner rather than shooting straight through.
+A true fireside sipper.
+(00:40:33)

 Full Transcript